Hunnser86/HK-Painter-and-Decorator/README.md

 All the browsers loaded with no problems and all the responsiveness tests (Viewing the site on various devices and dragging the responsive screen) passed with no problems.
-As well as testing the site on various browsers and mock up devices on my desktop, I downloaded the browsers on my mobile phone and viewed it on their too.
+As well as testing the site on various browsers and mock up devices on my desktop, I downloaded the browsers on my mobile phone and viewed it on there too.
 All the browsers loaded with no problems on the mobile versions of the browsers too.